j-buss/jb_blog/_posts/2019-03-01-introduction.markdown

 1. Side Panel
 2. Code Panel

-The *side panel* contains a table of contents, example code snippets and a file explorer.
+The **Side Panel** contains a table of contents, example code snippets and a file explorer.
 While we will not have much use of these tools for the current tutorial there are some really powerful components to be found there.

 {% include image.html file="welcome_to_colaboratory_side_panel.png" description="Google Colaboratory Side Panel" %}

+The **Code Panel** is the area of the screen which we will spend most of our time.
+This area allows us to write and execute pieces of code.

+{% include image.html file="welcome_to_colaboratory_code_panel.png" description="Google Colaboratory Code Panel" %}

+Now that you have the most basic aspects of the Colaboratory...let's do something use and *load* an existing notebook.

-### Load a Notebook from GitHub
+### Open a Notebook from GitHub

 Within Colab if you are looking to leverage a jupyter notebook directly from Github you can enter a url for the notebook in question with a colab preference and it will lode directly.